dsccommunity/ConfigMgrCBDsc/README.md

 - **CMAccounts**: Provides a resource to manage Configuration Manager accounts.
 - **SccmIniFile** This resource allows for the creation of the ini file used during the SCCM install, for CAS and Primary.
-- **Collections**: Provides a resource for creating collections and collection queries, direct, and exclude membership rules.
+- **CMCollections**: Provides a resource for creating collections and collection queries, direct, and exclude membership rules.

 ### ClientSettings